Concordium/concordium-wallet-proxy/README.md

 * `GET /v0/genesisHash`: get the genesis block hash for the connected network.
 * `GET /v0/consensusInfo`: get the current consensus status from the node.
 * `GET /v0/blockInfo/{blockHash}`: get block information for a given block hash.
+* `GET /v0/blocksAtHeight/{blockHeight}`: get the block hashes at a given absolute block height.

 ### Errors